-Formulas can consist of data objects, functions, operators and calculation contexts.
+Formulas can consist of data objects, functions, operators and calculation contexts and Business Objects date formulas.
 Although you can create formulas directly in a report cell, it is usually better to save a formula as a variable.
 This provides for a higher degree of reuse across all reports.

 What is a variable and how do you use in the context of formulas?
 A variable is a formula you save with a name and, based on the formula, a qualification is assigned to it.
 It then is shown in the Report Manager and is available like any other object.

-Webi allows you to combine data from different Universes into a single document.
+SAP BusinessObjects Webi allows you to combine data from different Universes into a single document.
+Each of these can have a different data structure.
 You can combine one or more queries in an InfoView in a single Web Intelligence document.

-By combining data within your corporate database with data from 3rd parties or from your own sources, you can significantly enhance the utility of your data.
+By combining data within your corporate business intelligence data warehouse and other databases with data from 3rd parties or from your own sources, you can significantly enhance the utility of your data.

 By combining multiple Universes into different blocks and using data synchronization, you can merge data into one common dimension.
 You can also use a single query to project data in multiple blocks.
 By combining two queries, you can project into multiple blocks as well.
 It also possible to merge dimensions into a single block which then needs to be synchronized in order to be used successfully in a report.

-It's a virtual certainty that high-level summarized data will need to explored by drilling down into it.
+It's a virtual certainty that high-level summarized data will need to explored by drilling down into it on ad hoc basis.
 You do this identify both the trends and reasons for what you're seeing.
 In order for you to be able to drill down on a web intelligence document, drill mode has to be enabled.

 What is meant by 'Scope of Analysis'?
 Scope of Analysis for a query is extra data you can retrieve from the database to provide more details about the data returned by each of the objects in a query.
 This extra data does not appear in your initial document results, but it is and remains available in the the data provider.
 You can drill down into the report at any time (providing drill mode is enabled) and retrieve additional richer details about the objects you are analyzing.
 Within BusinessObjects Universes, the scope of analysis corresponds to the hierarchical levels below the object selected for a query.